 What parts of the garage door system need to be lubricated?

-The hinges, rollers, and tracks of your garage door system should be lubricated.
-However, you should not lubricate the chain, belt, or screw drive of your garage door opener.
+Your garage door system’s hinges, rollers, and tracks should be lubricated.
+However, you should not lubricate your garage door opener’s chain, belt, or screw drive.

 Can I over-lubricate my garage door?